It is mandatory for PhD students to write a popular science summary to be published at the backside

 more information talk to your supervisor and/or director of studies at

 your graduate school.
-Below follows a guidance aimed to support your
+Below is a quide to support you in

 How to write a popular science summary